SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/05-Homework.md

 [slide hideTitle]

-# Adding a New Address and Updating an Employee
+# Problem: Adding a New Address and Updating an Employee

 Create a new address with text **"Oxford Str 15"**.

 Assign it to an **employee** whose **last name** matches the given **input**.

 [/slide]

 [slide hideTitle]

-# Addresses with Employee Count
+# Problem: Addresses with Employee Count

 Find all addresses, **ordered** by the **number of employees** living there (in **descending order**).